-Figure 162.
+Figure 161.
 The Advanced / Wake-on-LAN page.

 To enable the function, move the Enable switch to the right.
 Then from the Interface drop-down list, select an interface (WAN connection) through which the router will receive the packet to wake up the device or leave the All value to receive the packet through all existing WAN connections.
+If needed, change the port used by the router to receive the packet to wake up the device in the Public port field (by default, the standard port 9 is specified).
 Click the APPLY button.